 - Spoon cooled compote over pound cake.
 Cover and store leftover compote in the refrigerator for up to 2 weeks.

-Make ahead tip: You can make the pound cake ahead of time by freezing it.
+- Make Ahead & Freezing Instructions: You can make the pound cake ahead of time by freezing it.
 Bake it, cool it, wrap it up in aluminum foil and freeze the loaf as a whole.
 Allow to thaw overnight in the refrigerator and bring to room temperature before serving.
 Freezes well up to 3 months.
-You can also brown the butter ahead of time too-- keep in the refrigerator for up to 3 days then continue with step 2.
+You can also brown the butter ahead of time too– keep in the refrigerator for up to 3 days then continue with step 2.
 You can make the strawberry compote a few days ahead of time.
 Store in the refrigerator until ready to use.